Hacker’s Guide to SPM12

 writes NIfTI header information if

-objects.
+Reading and writing of NIfTI files (representing up to 7D arrays) can be completely achieved using nifti objects.
 The purpose of SPM’s volume struct arrays is to reference sequences of single volumes (3D arrays) within and across image files.

-D = file_array(fname, dim, dtype, offset, scl_slope, scl_inter)
+D = file_array(fname, dim, dtype, offset, scl_slope, scl_inter)-

 creates a

-objects are tailored for accessing image data in NIfTI files, but they can just as well be used for memory-mapped access to arbitary data files, interpreting their contents as linearly indexed elements of a multidimensional array.
+SPM’s file_array objects are tailored for accessing image data in NIfTI files, but they can just as well be used for memory-mapped access to arbitary data files, interpreting their contents as linearly indexed elements of a multidimensional array.

 First-level analysis